AstreaTSS/enhanced-discord.py/docs/ext/commands/commands.rst

 then a special error is raised, :exc:`~ext.commands.BadUnionArgument`.

 Note that any valid converter discussed above can be passed in to the argument list of a :data:`typing.Union`.

+.. admonition:: Slash Command Only

+    These are not currently supported by the Discord API and will be sent as type 3 (STRING)

 typing.Optional
 ^^^^^^^^^^^^^^^^^